New rules for 2nd debate: No 1-word answers or show of hands

 NEW YORK (AP) — Raise your hand if you can think of some different ways CNN will approach the second Democratic presidential debate, which will unfold over two nights in Detroit on Tuesday and Wednesday.

 That’s a hint.
-CNN pledges not to ask questions that require a show of hands by the politicians and will not ask them to confine answers to a one-word “yes” or “no.” NBC News moderator Chuck Todd tried both of these last month for the first debate for the 2020 Democratic presidential candidates.
+CNN pledges not to ask questions that require a show of hands by the politicians or that confine all the contenders to a one-word “yes” or “no” answer.
+NBC News moderator Chuck Todd tried both of these last month for the 2020 Democratic presidential candidates’ first debate.

 “Invariably a question can be open for interpretation,” said Sam Feist, CNN’s Washington bureau chief.
 “Trying to simplify a question into a ‘yes’ or ‘no’ answer can be confusing and may not always be fair.”